ben-ng/backbone-plus/Readme.md

  * "Latency Compression"
     * Add a request cache
     * Add a `ready` event to `Collection` and `Model`
+ * Drop-in compatability with canonical Backbone to make onboarding easier

 ## License
 The MIT License (MIT)